This video demonstrates how to access and change the default date settings

 Under Week numbering, select the day that represents the first day of the week.
 The following options are available:

-Select the how to define the First week of the year.
+Define the First week of the year.
 The following options are available:

 - First 4-day week (following the ISO 8601 standard, common in Europe)